rjrahul/d3-sunburstbarchart/README.md

 * **maxBarValue** - Maximum bar value, default `5`
 * **rotation** - Rotation of the chart, default `-95 degrees`

+## TODO
+* Update so that wrapping of text lines can be done automatically and user does not need to specify the wrapped data.
+Reference can be [Wrapping Long Labels](https://bl.ocks.org/mbostock/7555321) by [Mike Bostock](https://bl.ocks.org/mbostock)

 # License

 MIT license